-The majority of AD&D policies pay a percentage for limb loss, partial or permanent paralysis, or the loss of use of specific body parts such as eyesight or hearing.
-Each insurance and policy has its own rules regarding what is covered and how much is paid out.
+Most AD&D policies pay a percentage for limb loss, partial or permanent paralysis, or the loss of use of specific body parts such as eyesight or hearing.
+Each insurance policy has rules regarding what is covered and how much is paid.

 Voluntary AD&D Insurance